w3f/polkadot-wiki/docs/learn/learn-architecture.md

 ### [Shared Security](learn-parachains.md)

 Parachains connected to the relay chain all share in the security of the relay chain.
-Polkadot has a shared state between the Relay Chain and all of the connected parachains.
+Polkadot has a shared state between the relay chain and all of the connected parachains.
 If the relay chain must revert for any reason, then all of the parachains would also revert.
 This is to ensure that the validity of the entire system can persist and no individual part is corruptible.